-Massage therapy is physical manipulation of soft body tissues (connective tissues, muscles, tendons and ligaments) to enhance a person’s overall health and well-being.
+Massage therapy is the physical manipulation of soft body tissues (connective tissues, muscles, tendons, and ligaments) to enhance a person’s overall health and well-being.
 There are dozens of types of massage therapy methods (often called modalities).

 A relaxation massage is the typical spa-type massage.
 It can also be called a Swedish massage, as this treatment uses Swedish techniques, such as kneading, with light to medium pressure.
 This is a massage that you treat yourself to.